nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_System.md

 MCUXpresso SDK supports all mainstream toolchains in the embedded world beyond traditional armgcc.

-The toolchain list supported by our build system is armgcc, iar, mdk, xtensa and zephyr.
-The CMake toolchain setting files are placed in `mcu-sdk-3.0/cmake/toolchain` folder.
-All toolchain files generally follow the same structure and loaded through `mcu-sdk-3.0/cmake/<toolchain>.cmake`.
+The toolchain list supported by our build system is armgcc, iar, mdk, xtensa, codewarrior and zephyr.
+The CMake toolchain setting files are placed in `mcuxsdk/cmake/toolchain` folder.
+All toolchain files generally follow the same structure and loaded through `mcuxsdk/cmake/<toolchain>.cmake`.
 The CMake variable for toolchain is `CONFIG_TOOLCHAIN` which is used to cmdline to specify the toolchain to build.

 If you need to enable new toolchain, please follow the existing toolchain file pattern and place it there.